elephantpanda/FastOnnxLoader/README.md

 separate.py
 ===
 This takes an onnx file and separates it into separate weight files.
 It makes sure to rename weights with illegal characters such as ":".
 One thing to not is that it doesn't separate weight with less than about 650 bytes.
+(The exact number is not documented)

 clear.py
 ===